grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 (we're still selling at 50/s).
 Then for the next 6 seconds we were selling at 10/s, thus another 60 trinkets, and for the last 2 seconds of the slot we sold another 60 at 30/s.
 In the third step we were selling steadily at 30/s, thus exactly 300 were sold.

-But according to Graphite, the story is different:
+Comparing RRDTool and Graphite side-by-side, the stories are quite different:

 ```
 Trinkets per second: